ad1mt/Multi-Word-Int/README.md

 Written purely in Pascal to be portable and reliable (no assembly or C language code).
 This should be considered a beta development version.

-Version 4.25 has:
+Version 4.26 has:
-- RAISE_EXCEPTIONS_ENABLED renamed to Multi_Int_RAISE_EXCEPTIONS_ENABLED
-- Multi_Int_RAISE_EXCEPTIONS_ENABLED is now a variable (instead of a define) that can be set/changed at any point in the calling code
-- several bug fixes and improvements
+- automatic detection of 64bit vs 32bit target executable